Supplements in sport

-- Supplement products labelled ‘Not for human use’ or ‘For research use only’.
+- Supplement products labelled ‘not for human use’ or ‘for research use only’.

-Using the Clean Sport App you can:
+With the Sport Integrity app you can:

 - Check medications (Global DRO) and find low risk ‘batch-tested’ supplements

-- Report doping or suspicious activities
+- Report an integrity issue or suspicious activities

 - Check whether you need an in-advance Therapeutic Use Exemption

-- Give feedback or ask a question about anti-doping
+- Give feedback, or ask a question about anti-doping

 Therapeutic Goods Administration

-The Therapeutic Goods Administration’s advice on Sports Supplements in Australia.
+Read the Therapeutic Goods Administration’s advice on Sports Supplements in Australia.

 Australian Institute of Sport